 There are some disadvantages to clomiphene.
 In some men, clomiphene may not increase testosterone enough to improve the symptoms of low testosterone which include the following: erectile dysfunction, low libido, decreases sensitivity of genitalia, fatigue, body fat gain, loss of muscle, mood swings, or irritability.
 It usually takes longer for clomiphene to show results compared to direct testosterone replacement.

 Side effects of clomiphene include blurred vision (which I have seen in one patient), headaches, nausea, flushing, and breast tenderness (less than testosterone replacement, however).

 Clomiphene is most effective in men who still have a critical number of Leydig cells.
 Clomiphene can only stimulate testosterone production in functioning Leydig cells.
 Men with chronic diseases like diabetes, heart disease, kidney disease, obesity, etc. tend to have fewer functioning Leydig cells.

 Clomiphene works really well in improving testosterone levels in men under 40 but a significant number of healthy men under age 55 will see a good rise in testosterone levels as well.
 I have had even some healthy men in their 60s respond to clomiphene.

-Below is one of our articles on other ways to increase testosterone levels.
+Below is one of our articles on other ways to raise testosterone levels.